The IRS will Give More Penalties to Taxpayers in 2024

 Should that be the case, you may be susceptible to IRS collection letters and penalties such as wage garnishments.
 Likewise, in the absence of nation-wide distress, it will be significantly harder to negotiate with the IRS.

 Even if you haven’t received an IRS letter yet, know that one is imminent.
-Don’t wait till 2023!
-Take our brief Tax Relief Survey now to see if you are eligible for a possible reduction before 2022 is over.
+Don’t wait till next year!
+Take our brief Tax Relief Survey now to see if you are eligible for a possible reduction before 2024 is over.

 See if you qualify for the Fresh Start Program today!